Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Understanding the Optimal Learning Rate via Hessian Analysis

-Specifically, let the Hessian for the Query projection matrix in the $i$-th layer be $\mathbf{H}^{Q,i}_{t}$ for $t=$PiSSA, MiLoRA, Init[AB], and LoRA, we further denote their corresponding maximum eigenvalues by $\lambda_{\max,t}^{Q,i}$.
-Then, we normalize the maximum eigenvalues from PiSSA, MiLoRA, and Init[AB] by that from LoRA, and plot the distribution across layers in Figure~\ref{fig:main_hessian}, i.e. $\lambda_{\max,t}^{Q,i}/\lambda_{\max,\text{LoRA}}^{Q,i}$ for $t=$PiSSA, MiLoRA, \text{Init[AB]} and $i=1,\ldots, L$.
-The results reveal that PiSSA initializes trainable parameters in a state of significantly higher curvature compared to other methods.
-This observation corroborates our prior learning rate tuning experiments, explaining why PiSSA requires a much lower learning rate.
-For other initialization variants, however, the eigenvalue magnitudes become more similar to those of vanilla LoRA.
-Notably on Qwen, Init[AB] and MiLoRA exhibit slightly larger $\lambda_{\max}$ ($\approx 2\times$) compared to LoRA, supporting their lower optimal learning rates by a factor of $1.8\times$ and $3.2\times$ in Figure~\ref{fig:main-evidence}, respectively.
+Specifically, let the Hessian for the Query projection matrix in the $i$-th layer be $\mathbf{H}^{Q,i}_{t}$, where $t$ indexes different LoRA methods.
+We further denote their corresponding maximum eigenvalues by $\lambda_{\max,t}^{Q,i}$.
+Then, we normalize the maximum eigenvalues from LoRA initialization variants by that from LoRA, and plot the distribution across layers in Figure~\ref{fig:main_hessian}, i.e. $\lambda_{\max,t}^{Q,i}/\lambda_{\max,\text{LoRA}}^{Q,i}$ for $t=$Init[AB], MiLoRA, PiSSA, OLoRA, LoRA-GA and $i=1,\ldots, L$.
+The results reveal that all methods initialize trainable parameters in a higher curvature state than vanilla LoRA.
+Most notably, OLoRA and LoRA-GA exhibit up to $100\times$ higher curvature, explaining the reason behind their requirement for a much lower learning rate (18.2$\times$ lower) in Figure~\ref{fig:main-evidence}.
+Similar patterns apply to other methods.
+In particular, PiSSA exhibits $\approx 10\times$ higher curvature, which is consistent with its requirement for a $10\times$ lower learning rate.
+For Init[AB] and MiLoRA, however, the eigenvalue magnitudes are more similar to those of vanilla LoRA ($\approx 2\times$ higher), supporting their lower optimal learning rates by factors of $1.8\times$ and $3.2\times$ in Figure~\ref{fig:main-evidence}, respectively.
+Detailed $\lambda_{\max}$ values and Hessian analyses on other models and matrix types are provided in Appendix Sec.~\ref{sec:additional_hessians_gemma_llama} and Sec.~\ref{sec:detailed_lambda}.